Behance: Served sites

 Content from the Behance Network gets fed into a network of sites called the Served sites, which display work in specific categories such as fashion, industrial design, and typography.
 In September 2010, more were added, including branding, digital art and toy design.
 In April 2012, advertising, art, architecture and more were added as categories.

 Action Method

 Action Method is a productivity methodology targeting creative professionals.
 It includes a line of paper products (since 2014 sold by The Ghostly Store rather than Behance itself) and an online application called Action Method Online (although this was discontinued 1 June 2014).
 Its purpose is to connect every event with a set of specific tasks which the user can perform, called action steps.

 99U

-99U is a consulting service and annual conference in New York City that focuses on marketing.
-The name 99U comes from the Thomas Edison quote that "Genius is 1% inspiration, 99% perspiration."
+99U is a consulting service and annual conference in New York City that focuses on marketing, but it also covers subjects including leadership, teamwork, and productivity.
+The conference was a initially hosted by Behance before Adobe acquired it.
+Attendees are known as "fellows, and the name "99U" comes from the Thomas Edison quote that, "Genius is 1% inspiration, 99% perspiration".

 In 2011, 99U won a Webby Award for "Best Cultural Blog."
+In 2019, Adobe presented 99U as its 11th annual gathering on May 2019 with 1,000 registration tickets.